rgentul/Interactive-Lab-Hub/Lab 5/README.md

 ### Test the interaction prototype

 Now flight test your interactive prototype and **note your observations**:

+Next, I loaded my code into the Pi to see if I could get it to work.
+This took some significant finagling, but I got it up and running.
+**Here's a video of that in action.**

 For example:
-1. When does it what it is supposed to do?
+1. When does it what it is supposed to do? **Generally, it detects Otto pretty well!
+If the pi is positioned where my laptop's webcam was when I captured the images for the model, I'm almost always able to detect Otto when he walks by.**
-1. When does it fail?
+1. When does it fail? **Moving the pi to a new position has a big, big impact on detecting Otto.
+It also doesn't always reliably detect people when they walk by in any position, and sometimes confused us for Otto.**
-1. When it fails, why does it fail?
+1. When it fails, why does it fail? **I'm guessing I haven't added enough images into the model, and that variations in the background are really throwing it off.**
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+1. Based on the behavior you have seen, what other scenarios could cause problems? **Other than camera positioning and the lack of a really solid model, we could also see issues if someone is able to reposition the interactive device who doesn't know its function.
+I'd imagine a guest might fuss with it, and then the camera would no longer be pointing at the dog :/ **

 **Think about someone using the system.
 Describe how you think this will work.**
-1. Are they aware of the uncertainties in the system?
+1. Are they aware of the uncertainties in the system? **Definitely not.
+We don't want an alert going off on a false positive.**
-1. How bad would they be impacted by a miss classification?
+1. How bad would they be impacted by a miss classification? **They'd be quite annoyed, more so depending on how loud my alert is haha.**
-1. How could change your interactive system to address this?
+1. How could change your interactive system to address this? **I think we need to assume that a model is never going to be perfect, so we'll want to adjust the sensitivity of the alert (it should be really really certain that a dog is in view to alert the user).
+For positioning, we want this to be installed permanently, and certainly not placed in the middle of the floor.**
-1. Are there optimizations you can try to do on your sense-making algorithm.
+1. Are there optimizations you can try to do on your sense-making algorithm. **Yes!
+More images, more angles, and some clearer "background" images.**

 ### Part D
 ### Characterize your own Observant system